What Causes Teens to Commit Juvenile Delinquency?

 There are many thoughts about what causes juvenile delinquency.
 Some of these opinions are easy to discredit, while others seem to be more of a personal opinion than fact.
-However, there are some true scientifically-based reasons that have been shown to be directly associated with delinquency.
+Yet, there are some scientifically-based reasons associated with Juvenile delinquency.

 Lack of Adult Influence

 Children mimic their parents and other close adults.
 This is how it has always been.
 Even though this mimicking slows as the children age, it still happens.
 Children also seek approval from their parents or adult guardians.
-Lack of this approval or the inability to gain it can turn a child to delinquency.
+Lack of this approval or the inability to gain it can turn into Juvenile delinquency.

 The old saying that a child will “act up to get attention” is true.
-Sometimes bad attention is acceptable to the child because it is better than no attention.
-If a child cannot get the approval or guidance from a parent or close adult, they will seek this guidance and approval elsewhere, and often in the wrong places.
+Sometimes bad attention is acceptable to the child.
+It is better than no attention.
+If a child cannot get guidance from a parent or close adult, they will seek this guidance elsewhere; often in the wrong places.

 There are living conditions that make it impossible for a child or teen to stay out of trouble.
-Lack of food and water, lack of clean clothes, or a safe and warm place to sleep can drive a child to criminal acts so that they can provide those necessities for themselves.
+Lack of food, clean clothes, or a safe and warm place to sleep can drive a child to criminal acts so that they can provide those necessities for themselves.

-Sadly, many of these children who get into trouble to provide for themselves also miss school, have little adult influence, and turn to a less desirable crowd of associates to get what they need to survive.
+Sadly, many children get into trouble to provide for themselves miss school.
+They have little adult influence and turn to a less desirable crowd of associates to get what they need to survive.
 It is an escalating problem that can lead to a lifetime of criminal activity if left unchecked.

 In high crime areas, many children and teens will give in to peer pressure as a way to stay safe.
 Children that would otherwise avoid breaking the law may find it necessary to break the rules so that they are not harmed by local gangs or abusive adults.